AgileBIM/FabCOD/docs/wiki/ITEM-Object.md

 WriteDXF(DXFFile: STRING, [IncludeLeads: BOOLEAN])
 ##### Arguments
 - **DXFFile** as: STRING
-  - Remarks: String of full path and file name to export
+  - Remarks: String of full path and file name to export.
 - **IncludeLeads** as Optional: BOOLEAN
-  - Remarks: Optional Boolead Flag indicating if Lead Ins/Outs should be written to DXF.
+  - Remarks: Optional Boolean Flag indicating if Lead Ins/Outs should be written to DXF.
 ##### Returns
 BOOLEAN